QuTech-Delft/OpenQL/docs/compiler_passes.rst

 gradually transform the OpenQL input program to some platform defined output program.
 The following passes are available and usually called in this order.
 More detailed information on each can be found in the sections below.

+When it is indicated that a pass is CC-Light (or any other platform) dependent, it means that its implementation with respect to source code is platform dependent.
+A pass of which the source code is platform independent, can behave platform dependently by its parameterization by the platform configuration file.

 - program reading
 	not a real pass now;